kantega/KantId/README.md

 #### SUMMARY
 ***

 This project provides a simple api to manage National Id Numbers.
+We found out that the use of a functional approach to tackle the problem would result in a much lighter and flexible api, therefor we decided to use java 8

 At the moment there is implementation for 4 nordic countries:
 * Denmark